grafana/google-sheets-datasource/docs/sources/alerting.md

 1. Define the rule: name, folder, condition (for example, when a value is above or below a threshold), evaluation group, and contact points.
 For details, refer to [Configure Grafana-managed alert rules](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/alerting-rules/create-grafana-managed-rule/).
 1. Save the rule.

-After the rule is created, Grafana will evaluate it on the schedule you configured and send notifications when the condition is met.
+After the rule is created, Grafana evaluates it on the schedule you configured and sends notifications when the condition is met.

 ## Query and data considerations

 - Use the same [query editor](https://grafana.com/docs/plugins/grafana-googlesheets-datasource/latest/query-editor/) options as in panels: **Spreadsheet ID**, **Range**, **Use Time Filter**, and **Cache Time**.
 The alert evaluation runs your query and then applies the condition to the result.
 - For threshold-style rules, your sheet should return data that Grafana can treat as numeric or time series (for example, a column with numbers or a time column plus value column).
 The exact condition you can set depends on your panel type and how the data is shaped.
-- If your sheet data or range changes (for example, new rows), ensure the alert rule’s query still matches the range you intend (for example, a fixed range like `Sheet1!A1:E100` or a range that includes new rows).
+- If your sheet data or range changes (for example, new rows), ensure the alert rule's query still matches the range you intend (for example, a fixed range like `Sheet1!A1:E100` or a range that includes new rows).

 ## Example sheet layout

-A simple layout for a threshold alert is a time column plus one or more numeric columns.
+A basic layout for a threshold alert is a time column plus one or more numeric columns.
 Format the time column as date or date-time in Google Sheets so the plugin detects it.
 Example:

 | time                | value   |
 |---------------------|---------|